 Mary, Virgin Mother of the Church

-Mary who was assumed into heaven body and soul is simultaneously Virgin, Bride, and Mother.
-Her fruitfulness is the result of the power of the Holy Spirit, and not the fertility cycle of birth and death.
+Mary, who was assumed into heaven body and soul, is simultaneously Virgin, Bride, and Mother.
+Her fruitfulness comes from the power of the Holy Spirit and not the fertility cycle of birth and death.
 She is the icon of the bridal Church, in whose womb the marriage of divinity and humanity was consummated.
 The children of the Blessed Virgin Mary and God the Father are the brethren of Jesus Christ, the Son of God, and coheirs with him of an imperishable inheritance.6

 “Truly a joyful mother is the virgin mother who by the operation of the Spirit conceives the deathless children… If, then, death cannot pass beyond virginity, but finds his power checked and shattered there, it is demonstrated that virginity is a stronger thing than death.”7